vitalif/docker-renderd-osm/README.md

 Once the container is up you should be able to see a small map of the world once you point your browser to [http://127.0.0.1:8096/osm/0/0/0.png](http://127.0.0.1:8096/osm/0/0/0.png)

+## Loading and updating OSM data

+Use osm-loader.pl (Russia by now).

 ## Available Styles